 From the migration import until the process is complete, your old recurring billing system will handle your existing subscriptions.
 The date you choose for the migration import should be at least three business days after you have launched ReCharge on your site.

-6. Data import
+Step 6 - Data import

 Our team will review the CSV data, note any adjustments if needed, and upload it into our system.
 Note that all data manipulation should be done by you.